Gau-thier/gsebil08.github.io/about.md

 title: About me
 ---

-My name is Gauthier SEBILLE.

-As a father of two wonderful daughters, I enjoy spending my Saturday morning at the gymnastics 🤸, and my Sunday evening at the Poney club 🦄!
+My name is Gauthier, as a father of two wonderful daughters, I enjoy spending my Saturday morning at the gymnastics 🤸 and my Sunday evening at the Poney club 🦄!

 When I am able to find some free time, I like to practice sports, mainly Futsal ⚽ and Road Running 🏃‍♂️.